curuvija/helm-charts/charts/query-exporter/README.md

 ## Additional Information

 [query-exporter](https://github.com/albertodonato/query-exporter) exposes Prometheus metrics based on SQL queries.
 It supports different databases.
 You can find more details about it here https://github.com/albertodonato/query-exporter.
-This Helm chart is using docker image to deploy it easily on Kubernetes

 ## Maintainers